Majkelelele/EnergyCalc/backend/README.md

 https://stackoverflow.com/questions/77507389/python-project-directory-structure-modulenotfounderror

 ## Creating venv
-1) python3 -m venv .venv
+1) python3 -m venv .venv (thist step needed only when doing this for the first time)
 2) source .venv/bin/activate

+! **Before proceeding you should install packages from requirements.txt to venv** !

 ## Installing our project as package
-To invoke below command we need to be in a directory with pyproject.toml
+To invoke below command we need to be in a directory with **pyproject.toml**
+- cd backend
 - pip install -e .

 !!!
 Don't know why pip install -e . creates egg folder, after removing it